Global rigidity of generic frameworks on the cylinder: Vertically restricted frameworks

 Suppose $G-e$ is not VR-rigid for some $e=v_iv_j\in E$.
-We can assume that $(G,p)$ is in VR-standard position with respect to $v_1$.
-Since $p$ is quasi-generic, we can use a similar argument to that given in \cite{JMN} to deduce that the configuration space of all frameworks in VR-standard position on $\Y$ which are VR-equivalent to $(G-e,p)$ is a 1-dimensional manifold.
+Since $p$ is quasi-generic, we can use a similar argument to that given in \cite{JMN} to deduce that the configuration space of all frameworks in standard position on $\Y$ which are VR-equivalent to $(G-e,p)$ is a 1-dimensional manifold.
 Let $\C$ be the component of this manifold which contains $p$.
-We can show that $\C$ is bounded by using the connectedness of $G-e$ and an inductive argument on $|E|$ which begins with an edge incident to $v_1$.
-Hence $\C$ is diffeomorphic to a circle.
+Then $\C$ is bounded since $G-e$ is VR-rigid and hence connected.
+The fact that $\C$ is closed now implies that $\C$ is diffeomorphic to a circle.
 We can now use a similar argument to that given in \cite[Theorem 9]{JMN} to find a $q\in \C$ such that $(G,q)$ is VR-equivalent, but not VR-congruent, to $(G,p)$. \end{proof}

-\begin{lem} Let $G$ be a subdivision of a graph $G'$ and $(G,p)$ be a VR-quasi-generic framework on $\Y$.
-Suppose that $(G',p|_{G'})$ is VR-globally rigid on $\Y$.
-Then $(G,p)$ is VR-globally rigid on $\Y$. \end{lem}